Summary

 You can document your medical treatment preferences in an advance care directive to give you greater confidence that your medical treatment decisions will be respected.
 This will also help your family and those close to you make medical treatment decisions on your behalf, should you be become too unwell to do so yourself.

-There is more information on recording wishes for future care and related matters in the section on advance care plans.
+Read more information on recording your wishes for future care at Advance care plans.

 Appointing a person to make decisions for you